 Management of Lands and Resources.
-The largest account-Management of Lands and Resources-funds diverse programs including energy and minerals, wild horses and burros, rangelands, wildlife and fisheries, facility maintenance, resource protection, law enforcement, and recreation.
+The largest account-Management of Lands and Resources-funds diverse programs including energy and minerals, wild horses and burros, rangelands, wildlife and fisheries, facility maintenance, law enforcement, and recreation.

-For FY2022, both the Biden Administration and the House supported increases over FY2021 enacted appropriations for this account, of \$271.8 million (23%) and \$249.9 million (21%), respectively.
-(See Table 1.)
-Program comparisons herein do not reflect an FY2021 general rescission of \$13.0 million for this account, because the agency allocation among activities and programs is not available in published budget documents.
+For FY2022, the Biden Administration, House, and SCMD supported increases over FY2021 enacted appropriations for this account of \$271.8 million (23%), \$249.9 million (21%), and \$192.3 million (16%), respectively.
+(Program comparisons below do not reflect an FY2021 general rescission of \$13.0 million for this account, because the allocation among programs is not readily available.)

-The Biden Administration expressed that increases for FY2022 were intended to support several goals.
-These goals included enhancing restoration and conservation of BLM lands, fostering conservation of 30% of the nation's lands and waters by 2030, addressing climate change, improving equitable access to the outdoors, and strengthening the economy, in part by creating jobs.
-(The Interior Budget in Brief, Fiscal Year 2022, p.
-BH-7.)
+The Biden Administration expressed that FY2022 increases were intended to support several goals.
+These goals included enhancing restoration and conservation of BLM lands, fostering conservation of 30% of the nation's lands and waters by 2030, addressing climate change, improving equitable access to the outdoors, and strengthening the economy, in part by creating jobs (The Interior Budget in Brief, Fiscal Year 2022, p.
+BH-7).